microsoft/winget-cli/doc/specs/#163 - Dependencies.md

 ## Abstract

 Several packages require other packages as dependencies.
 The Windows Package Manager should be able to support declared dependencies.
-In the best case scenario the Windows Package Manager should be able to install any necessary dependies a package needs.
+In the best case scenario the Windows Package Manager should be able to install any necessary dependencies a package needs.
 In the worst case scenario the Windows Package manger should be able to inform a user about any required dependencies not able to be installed automatically.

 ## Inspiration